Magic Pisspot

 I was told the tale by the museum director, Meg Nömgård, and then read it in a German translation of a book by local storyteller and author Per Gustavsson’s, Der verzauberte Pisspott.
 And in 2017 I was delighted to have the privilege of translating the complete book as The Magic Pisspot: Swedish Folk Tales.

-This recording was my first telling of the story, at the Brüder Grimm Märchenfestspiele in Hanau.
+My 2013 video recording was my first telling of the story, at the Brüder Grimm Märchenfestspiele in Hanau.

 Disclaimer